palmdrop/sandbox/README.md

    ```sh
    git clone https://github.com/palmdrop/sandbox.git
    ```
-3. Setup a java project (for example, using a popular IDE like Intellij IDEA or Eclipse)
+3. Setup a java project (below follows some steps for setting up an Intellij IDEA project, but any IDE could be used)
-    * *Here follows an example setup using Intellij IDEA:*
     a) Open the `sandbox` repository you've just cloned as a project.
-    b) Under `Project structure -> Project` pick java 11 as the Project SDK (Also make sure the language level is at least 11).
+    b) Under `Project structure -> Project` pick java 11 as the Project SDK (also make sure the language level is at least 11).
     c) Under `Project structure -> SDKs` choose `11` (for Java 11) and then click `classpath`.
-Press `+` and navigate to where you installed processing.
+Press `+` and navigate to where you installed Processing.
 Pick `processing-3.5.x/core/library/core.jar`.
-4. Run desired main class (all can be found under directly under `src`).
+4. Run desired main class (all can be found directly under `src`).

 <!-- USAGE EXAMPLES -->
 ## Usage